Workers’ Compensation

 Once you know you’ve been injured or developed an illness, tell a supervisor immediately and follow up in writing with a completed Form 801.
 Upon receiving your written notice, your employer should send it to its workers’ compensation insurance carrier within five days.

 When you seek medical attention, let the doctor know that it is a work-related injury or illness.
-They should help you complete Form 827 documenting your condition and send the medical record to the insurer within 72 hours of your visit.
+They should help you complete a Form 827 documenting your condition, and send the medical record to the insurer within 72 hours of your visit.

-Insurers have 60 days from the time their employer becomes aware of the claim to accept or deny it.
+Insurers have 60 days from the time your employer becomes aware of the claim to accept or deny it.
 The decision will be communicated to you in writing.

-- If your claim is denied, the insurer will send you a letter explaining the reasons and how you may request a hearing for the decision.
-If you didn’t make your original application with an attorney’s help, you should definitely talk to one if you need to appeal.
+- If your claim is denied, the insurer will send you a letter explaining the reasons and how you may appeal the decision.
+If you didn’t make your original application with an attorney’s help, you should talk to one if you need to appeal.

 When Should You Hire a Hillsboro Workers’ Compensation Attorney?